phpunitHow to use the willReturnMap method in PHPUnit?

 - How to run tests in parallel with PHPUnit?

-- How to mock with PHPUnit?
+- How to disable color output in PHPUnit?

 See more codes...